The G♭ Minor chord is a three-note chord made up of G♭, B𝄫, and D♭. It is built from a root, minor third, and perfect fifth.

 Notes

-Notes:G♭ – B♭♭ – D♭
+Notes:G♭ – B𝄫 – D♭

-How to Play the Gb Minor
+How to Play the G♭ Minor

 Right Hand (RH)

-Place your right hand over the keys and use the fingering: 1 – 3 – 5
+Place your right hand over the keys with the thumb on the root.
+Use the fingering: 1 – 3 – 5

 Left Hand (LH)

-For the left hand, use the fingering: 5 – 3 – 1
+For the left hand, start with your pinky on the root.
+Use the fingering: 5 – 3 – 1

-Gb Minor Inversions
+G♭ Minor Inversions

 Key Signature

-Gb Minor — Frequently Asked Questions
+G♭ Minor — Frequently Asked Questions

 What notes make up the Gb Minor chord?